instructlab/instructlab/README.md

    Press CTRL+C to shut down the server.
    ```

+> [!NOTE]
-   > **NOTE:** If multiple `ilab` clients try to connect to the same InstructLab server at the same time, the 1st will connect to the server while the others will start their own temporary server.
+> If multiple `ilab` clients try to connect to the same InstructLab server at the same time, the 1st will connect to the server while the others will start their own temporary server.
 This will require additional resources on the host machine.

 - Serve a non-default Safetensors model (e.g. granite-7b-lab).
 NOTE: this requires a GPU.